SignalK/SensESP/docs/pages/tutorials/arduino_style/index.md

 A major, fundamental rule in asynchronous programming (of which ReactESP is a simple example) is that you should never block the main loop.
 If you do, you'll block all the other tasks as well.
 So, let's remove the `delay(delayTime);` line from the `loop()` function.

-Normally, we'd add an `onRepeat` reaction to call the `printValues()` function every second, but since I promised to minimise the use of ReactESP and SensESP constructs, we'll implement a simple timer using the Arduino `millis()` function.
+Normally, we'd add an `onRepeat` event to call the `printValues()` function every second, but since I promised to minimise the use of ReactESP and SensESP constructs, we'll implement a simple timer using the Arduino `millis()` function.
 Replace the `loop()` function with the following code:

 ```cpp
 void loop() {